 I’m sharing a few quick tips about how I vine houseplants on walls, because sometimes trimming those long, healthy vining stems is just too difficult!

-Quick tip: How I vine houseplants
+Quick tip: How I vine trailing houseplants on walls

 Alright folks, quick tip time!
 I debated whether I should actually write a post on this or not, but I had exactly two people DM me about how I vine my houseplants after a recent Instagram post.
 That’s enough of a sample size to gauge interest on and move forward with a post, right? 🙂